 As a business owner, you are responsible for many things surrounding the operation of your business.
-You need to keep your premises secure, protect your employees, and ensure that your inventory, equipment, and proprietary information is safe.
+You need to keep your premises secure, protect your employees, and ensure that your inventory, equipment, and proprietary information are safe.

 Nothing can feel more intrusive and troubling than someone trying to break into your business.
 One of, if not the primary, reason for break-ins and burglary is the opportunity.
-Thieves recognize a weakness in your security system and seize the opportunity to enter your business and take what they can.
+Thieves recognize a weakness in your security system and seize the option to enter your business and take what they can.

 You can stop thieves from entering your building and endangering your investment.
 And it is easier to change or rekey your locks than it is to rebuild after your business is damaged.
 Your goods, employees, and visitors can be harmed in the event of a break-in.